ilmaalifia/reverse-pdf-scraper/README.md

 > This code is part of master thesis titled "Accelerating Business Case Development with Context-Aware AI: A Question Answering System Integrating PDF Corpora and Web Retrieval"

 `reverse-pdf-scraper` is a web scraping tool designed to trace backward references in documents.
 It reads a given PDF file, extracts all the URLs cited within it, and then crawls those web pages to retrieve their contents.
-These contents will be assessed if it is relevant with given topic, vectorised, and saved in Milvus vector database.
+These contents will be assessed if it is relevant with given context term, vectorised, and saved in Milvus vector store.
 Built using [Scrapy](https://scrapy.org/).

 ## 🖥️ Requirements